mamonu/boldbestpractice/docs/1_adhocscripts.md

 Trying something out with perhaps hardcoded minimal inputs and outputs.

-• Code may not be well named or organised:
+Also at this point code may not be well named or organised:

+!!! danger
+    examples of badly named filenames that do not explain what the code contained in the file is doing:
+    ```
     Project1.r
     lastworkingcodeFINALFINAL.R
-    ITWORKKKSSSS.R
+    ITWORKKKSSSS.py
+    ```

 Certainly this is not work that will be ready for sharing!
 Hopwfully by following the next steps in the BOLD Best Practices Manifesto an